eandresleon/miARma-seq/README.md

 Institute of Biomedicine of Seville.
 IBIS (Spain) Modified and Updated at Bioinformatics Unit at IPBLN-CSIC (Institue for Parasitology and Biomedicine Lopez-Neyra, CSIC).
 Granada (Spain).
-Copyright (c) 2017 IBIS & IPBLN.
+Copyright (c) 2018 IBIS & IPBLN.
 All rights reserved.

+### miARma 1.7.5 release (08/Oct/18) ###
+New utilities have been included and publisehd in a new [scientific article](https://www.ncbi.nlm.nih.gov/pubmed/30253202).
+An example to integrate miRNA and mRNA data to infer potential regulation partners is included in a [GitHub repository](https://github.com/eandresleon/miRNA-mRNA_Integration).

+ * The possibility of integrating data from miRNAs and mRNAs
+ * A statistical correlation (Pearson/Spearman) can be calculated to infer linked miRNA/mRNA expression profiles
+ * miRNA/mRNA target prediction based on statstical correlated pairs

 ### miARma 1.7.2 release (18/Dec/17) ###
 Minor bugs fixed.